A Guide to Arenal Volcano National Park

 - Take an epic photo standing against El Ceibo, the massive 400-year-old Ceiba tree.

-- Soothe your muscles after a long day of hiking by soaking in one of the many nearby hot springs.
+- Soothe your muscles after long days of hiking trips by soaking in one of the many nearby hot springs.

-- Spot any of the 850 species of bird that call the Arenal Volcano National Park home, along with other wildlife such as white-faced monkeys, jaguar, deer and snakes.
+- Spot any of the 850 species of bird that call the Arenal Volcano National Park home, along with other wildlife such as white-faced monkeys, jaguars, deer, and snakes.

 - Arenal Volcano is often obscured by clouds.
 Early morning is your best opportunity for viewing.

 - The park is home to some of Costa Rica’s most poisonous snakes.
 Take caution walking on the trails and consider hiking with an experienced guide.

 The most popular activity in the park is to tour Arenal Volcano by hiking the lower lava fields at its base.
 While it is not possible to hike up this volcano due to ongoing gas emissions, the scene from the lava fields is extraordinary.
 The hike from the main park entrance is 2 km and easy to navigate.
 Including the path along the lava fields, a total of 4.8 km of hiking trails are available.
 Head back from the fields via El Ceibo Trail for that humbling encounter with the massive historical trees.
 Arenal Volcano tours provide guided hikes detailing the enriching history and ecological features of the park.

 More challenging is the hike to Cerro Chato’s crater lake, requiring 4–6 hours of walking (round trip) through strenuous and likely muddy terrain.
 The high point is the spectacular emerald lagoon formed by water collecting in the extinct crater.